 One of the greatest tragedies of our culture is that somewhere along in their upbringing, boys are taught to become hardened and unemotional.
 They’re taught “boys don’t cry” and so they repress and inhibit their emotions – the times when they’re hurt, sad, or scared.
 They keep these emotions bottled up inside until they boil over into rage, aggression, violence or turn inward on themselves as a form of self-loathing.

-All of us, regardless of gender, need to reconnect with the feminine side of our nature, the part of us that cares; the part of us that “cries like a grandmother” as Kurtz would say (see the clip from Apocalypse Now below).
-The part of us that feels compassion when we see another person or animal suffering; the part of us that is pained to hear about the rainforests – home to 50% of animals on the planet burning – or the oceans, the foundation of all life on the planet, being acidified, emptied of life, and poisoned with agricultural runoff and other toxic chemicals, and filled with plastic.
+All of us, regardless of gender, need to reconnect with the feminine side of our nature, the part of us that cares; the part of us that cries “like a grandmother.”
+The part of us that feels compassion when we see another person or animal suffering; the part of us that is pained to hear about the rainforests – home to 50% of animals on the planet – burning or the oceans, the foundation of all life on the planet, emptied of life, and poisoned with agricultural runoff and other toxic chemicals, and filled with plastic trash.
 The part of us that is concerned not only for future generations, but for ourselves who we’re now starting to realize may be without a habitat in the near-term.

 Fear of animals